RossAscends/STMP/README.md

 2. clone this github repo
 3. Setup the API (see below)
 4. run `STMP.bat` to install the required node modules and start the server.
+5. On the first run the batch file will create an empty `secrets.json` as well as the `/api-presets/` and `/chats/` folders.
-5. open `localhost:8181` in your web browser.
+6. open `htttp://localhost:8181/` in your web browser.

 ## API Setup

-Currently STMP supports Tabby and HordeAI, and has Tabby active by default.
+Currently STMP supports Tabby and HordeAI, with Tabby active by default.

 **NOTE:** The API parameters are set in `client.html`.